A Geometric Perspective on Diffusion Models: Introduction

-Generally, the forward SDE is formulated as a spectrum of Gaussian \textit{kernel density estimation} of the original data distribution with a specifically designed scaling factor and bandwidth \cite{song2021sde}.
-As such, one can couple (theoretically infinite) data-noise pairs and train a noise-dependent neural network (\textit{i.e.}, the diffusion model) to minimize the least square error for data reconstruction \cite{karras2022edm}.
-Once such a denoising model with sufficient capacity is well optimized, it will faithfully capture the score (gradient of the log-density \textit{w.r.t.}\ the input) of the data density smoothed with various levels of noise \cite{raphan2011least,vincent2011dsm,alain2014regularized,karras2022edm}.
-The generative ability is then emerged by simulating the (score-based) backward SDE with any numerical solvers \cite{song2021sde}.
-Alternatively, we can simulate the corresponding ordinary differential equation (ODE) that preserves the same marginal distribution as the SDE \cite{song2021sde,song2021ddim,lu2022dpm,zhang2023deis}.
-The deterministic ODE-based sampling gets rid of the stochasticity apart from the randomness of drawing initial samples, and thus makes the whole generative procedure more comprehensible and controllable \cite{karras2022edm}.
-However, more details about how diffusion models behave under this dense mathematical framework are still largely unknown.
+Generally, the probability density in the forward SDE evolves through a spectrum of Gaussian \textit{kernel density estimates} of the original data with varying bandwidths.
+As such, one can couple theoretically infinite data-noise pairs and train a noise-dependent neural network (\textit{a.k.a.}\ diffusion model) to minimize the mean square error for data reconstruction.
+Once such a denoising model with sufficient capacity is well optimized, it will faithfully capture the score (gradient of the log-density \textit{w.r.t.}\ the input) of the data density smoothed with various levels of noise \cite{raphan2011least,bengio2013generalized,karras2022edm}.
+The generative ability is then emerged by simulating the (score-based) backward SDE with any numerical solvers.
+Alternatively, we can simulate the corresponding ordinary differential equation (ODE) that preserves the same marginal distributions as the SDE \cite{song2021sde,song2021ddim,lu2022dpm,zhang2023deis,zhou2024fast}.
+The deterministic ODE-based sampling gets rid of the stochasticity, apart from the randomness of drawing initial samples, and thus makes the whole generative process more comprehensible and controllable \cite{song2021ddim,karras2022edm}.
+However, more details about how diffusion models behave under this dense mathematical framework are still currently unknown.